 In 1996, Key sold its shareholder services.

-In 2000, Key sold its credit card operations to The Associates (later acquired by Citigroup).
+In 2000, Key sold its credit card operations to The Associates.

-On February 1, 2001, Gillespie resigned from the CEO position at KeyCorp.
+On February 1, 2001, Gillespie resigned from the CEO position.

-Between 1995 and 2001, Gillespie initiated nine significant acquisitions and 6 divestitures.
+Between 1995 and 2001, while still integrating Society Bank and KeyBank, Gillespie initiated nine significant acquisitions and 6 divestitures to turn Key into a financial services powerhouse.

-In April 2007, Key began processing all subsequent securities transactions under its new broker-dealer name, "KeyBanc Capital Markets Inc", after selling McDonald to UBS AG.
+As a result of the sale of McDonald to the U.S. investment arm of UBS AG, Key began processing all subsequent securities transactions under its new broker-dealer name, "KeyBanc Capital Markets Inc", in April 2007.

 In October 2008, Key received approximately $2.5 billion in investment from the Troubled Asset Relief Program.